 What is a tetrasporangiate anther?

-An anther having four pollen sacs or microsporangia is termed as a tetrasporangiate anther.
+An anther having four pollen sacs or microsporangia is termed tetrasporangiate anther.
 Each anther lobe produces two pollen sacs, and thus it is an integral part of the bilobed anther.
 A typical anther is a tetrasporangiate structure.